HweyTH/ml-coding-challenge/README.md

 The task is to use the provided data to build a classifier related to this data set, likely to predict which city a UTM student is referring to in their responses.

 # Group Members Info
-Member 1: (put your porfolio link here)
+Member 1: Gia Huy Thai

-Member 2: (put your porfolio link here)
+Member 2: Yonathan Yu

 Member 3: (put your porfolio link here)